Velaya/pydeepzoom/README.md

 # pydeepzoom

-An API for generating deepzoom tile pyramids from images gvien via URL.
+An API for generating deepzoom tile pyramids from images given via URL.
 The API is a python implementation of the DeepZoomService from the HBZ (https://github.com/hbz/DeepZoomService)

 ## Installation